-We've all heard the term "magic" but what is it?
+We've all heard the term "magic," but what is it?
 A formal definition goes like this: Magic is the performance of illusions to entertain, baffle, and amaze!
-Learn the brief history of how magic became a popular modern phenomenon.
+Learn the brief history of how magic became a widespread modern phenomenon.

-Early magic was frequently used for cheating in gambling games such as cards or in times of war like the use of the Trojan Horse.
-But during the 18th-century magic became less of a series of seemingly pointless deceptions and more of a respectable activity done by professional illusionists.
+Early magic was frequently used for cheating in gambling games such as cards or in times of war, like the Trojan Horse.
+But during the 18th century, magic became less of a series of seemingly pointless deceptions and more of a respectable activity done by professional illusionists.

 Images of magicians are depicted on the ancient Pyramids in Egypt.
-It's believed to be on the of the world's oldest artforms!
+It's believed to be one of the world's oldest artforms!

 Jean Eugene Robert Houdin did the earliest recorded modern practice of magic tricks in the mid-1800s.
 Many consider Houdin the father of modern magic.
 Houdin, originally a trained clock worker, switched to practicing magic when he opened a magic theatre in Paris in the 1840s.
 Houdini's unique magic trick of the time was creating small mechanical pieces that seemed to move and act as if they were alive.

 After that, the popularity of magic continued to grow.
 In 1873 two men, British performer J. N. Maskelyne and his partner Cooke established their theatre, the Egyptian Hall, in London, England's Piccadilly.
 The magic tricks these two men were best known for performing were hiding unique mechanisms in their stages to control audiences' points of view.
 So, the magic was in people and items suddenly disappearing and reappearing or being distorted in some way.

 The late 19th century brought on celebrity magic and celebrity magicians.
 This was the time of the world-famous Harry Houdini, whose real name was Erich Weiss.
 Houdini's magic tricks were based on the ability to escape impossible situations.
 Today this term is referred to as escapology.